 Most of our research involves the Hyperspace Analogue to Language (HAL) model of memory that was developed in our lab.
 Our research and development along with the LSA group spawned a new field of statistical models of language and memory and distributional semantics.
 Our research with this model has spanned a broad range of cognitive phenomena.
 Recent work has turned to the application of the model to information retrieval in large databases, political analysis, animal communication, and simulating memory in mental disorders.

-The lab has been funded by the National Institute on Aging, National Science Foundation, the United States Army, and the Digital Media Innovation Program (DiMI) and includes two graduate and eight undergraduate students, and Dr. Curt Burgess.
-Abstracts and reprints of our work are available from the reprint link.
+The lab has been funded by the National Institute on Aging, National Science Foundation, the United States Army, and the Digital Media Innovation Program (DiMI).
+Abstracts and reprints of our research are available from the reprint link.
 Thank you for your interest!